sprblm/The-Design-We-Open/Documenting Internet Shutdowns Workshop/5-positionality statements/positionality-statements.md

 **Cocoa:** I share commonalities of experiences with the workshop participants in a broader Asian context.
 There are a few common cultural and behavioral commonalities such as the work ethics driven by Indian and Taiwanese economies, cuisine etc...
 Apart from that I shared a common interest for Open Source and Design in tech, with many participants.

+**Basil:** I personally believe in the importance of internet freedom, but I also think such freedom needs appropriate management.
+Taking Taiwan's current situation as an example, the lack of regulation may allow malicious actors to manipulate online discourse.
+Furthermore, even if the government does not impose internet restrictions, businesses might compromise internet freedom in pursuit of profit.
+I hope to promote internet freedom more deeply in Taiwan and help people understand that there are viable solutions available when facing internet restrictions.

 ## What are your hopes for Taiwan, OSS and Internet Freedom?